ariesunique/ariesunique.github.io/content/2020_04_03_5-minute-pelican-quickstart.rst

     >> cd mysite
     >> pelican-quickstart

 For most of these, it is fine to leave the defaults or to simply choose "no".
 You will learn more about customization later, but for now, our goal is to simply and quickly get a site up and running.
-The main two items to focus on are: (question 2) *What will be the title of this website?* and (question 3) *Who will be the author of this website?*
+The main two items to focus on are: (question 2) *What will be the title of this website?* and (question 3) *Who will be the author of this website?* (Note: my answers to these questions were "My Magical Website" and "Harry Potter")

 .. code-block:: yaml